idealab-isu/de-la-mo-v2/autofiber/docs/tutorial.md

 ```

 In `test.py` the experiments are setup such that a variety of angles can be computed sequentially.
 To create an AutoFiber
-object we can use the following call.
+object we can use the following call:
 ```python
 # Saddle model - X3D - Anisotropic material properties
 test = AF('demos/SmallSaddle32.x3d',